Museum of Sacred Relics

-Museum of Sacred Relics (Müqəddəs Əmanətlər Muzeyi) is a museum located in the Beylar Mosque, in Icherisheher.
-The museum, which began to operate in the mosque after restoration and conservation, displays samples of Koran, a sacred relic of the Islamic religion, old books from various times, as well as samples of applied art related to worship.
+The Museum of Sacred Relics (Müqəddəs Əmanətlər Muzeyi) is a museum located in the Beylar Mosque, in Icherisheher.
+The museum, which began to operate in the mosque after restoration and conservation, displays samples of the Koran, a sacred relic of the Islamic religion, old books from various times, as well as samples of applied art related to worship.

 Exhibition

 The exhibition features ancient editions of Koran, a sacred relic of Islam, dating back to different times.
-It displays 73 editions of Koran, 7 religious books, 19 religious attributes - a total of 99 exhibits.
+It displays 73 editions of Koran, 7 religious books, 19 religious attributes—a total of 99 exhibits.
 Among those that attract attention are the pages of books saved from fire, walled up by the akhund in the wall and thus preserved the Koran, belonging to the Derbent mosque, as well as the sections of Koran presented there.
-The sacred relics, collected from various regions of Azerbaijan, found in libraries and private estates that were exposed to fire were.
+The sacred relics, collected from various regions of Azerbaijan, found in libraries and private estates that were exposed to fire, were.